alexdodonov/mezon-application/README.md

 $view = new \Mezon\Application\ViewStatic($template, 'block-name');
 ```

-For more details about MEzon templates [see](https://github.com/alexdodonov/mezon-html-template)
+For more details about Mezon templates [see](https://github.com/alexdodonov/mezon-html-template)

 # Controller